kfr2/pelican-svbtle/README.md

 ## LICENSE

-Released under MIT License.
-See full details in `LICENSE` file.
+Released under the MIT License.
+See full details in the `LICENSE` file.

 ## KNOWN ISSUES